Netflix Must Show That Growth Is Here to Stay After 40% Rally

 “Expectations for 2024 and 2025 are pretty high, so there are a few risks here that could cause it to underperform,” said Hanna Howard, portfolio manager at Gabelli Funds, citing aggressive revenue projections and higher content costs.

-Netflix shares rose as much as 1.5% at the start of Tuesday’s trading session in New York, after the company said it bought the rights to World Wrestling Entertainment’s Raw, its first big live event move.
+Netflix shares were up 0.8% Tuesday afternoon in New York.
+Earlier in the day, the company said it bought the rights to Raw and other programming from World Wrestling Entertainment, its first big live event move.

 Read More: Netflix Pays $5 Billion for ‘Raw’ in Bet on Live Events